 - 4.1 All people are created in the image of God and are of equal value.
 This is the foundation of all pastoral relationships. - 4.2 Clergy have authority conferred upon them by their ordination, consecration and licensing.
 Church workers have authority conferred upon them by their appointment.
 The authority and training associated with their roles means that they have power in pastoral relationships which is always to be exercised in the service of others. - 4.3 Trust is of primary importance in the creation and maintenance of an effective pastoral relationship.
 Trust grows with the maintenance of physical, sexual, emotional and psychological boundaries suitable to pastoral ministry.
-(The issues of Children and Sexual Conduct are addressed in Sections 3 and 5 respectively.)
+(The issues of Children and Sexual Conduct are addressed in the Diocese's Code of Conduct for Child Safety and Wellbeing and the Child Safety and Wellbeing Reporting Procedure.)
 Clergy and church workers will enhance their ability to maintain these boundaries by attending to their own wellbeing. - 4.4 While clergy and church workers often enjoy personal friendships with those to whom they minister, their pastoral ministry responsibilities take precedence. - 4.5 Clergy and church workers are colleagues in pastoral ministry: the activity of one inevitably impacts upon the ministry of others.